hbhalpha/hbhalpha.github.io/_pages/about.md

     </a>
 </div>
 - **Shandong University** Sep.2022 — Jun.2026
-  Undergraduate in the School of Computer Science and Technology and Taishan College(Honor Project),
+  Undergraduate in the School of Computer Science and Technology and Taishan College(Honor Project)
   Supervisor: Prof. [Xuemeng Song](https://xuemengsong.github.io/)